eisenerz108/sentinel-clipping-feature-edge-detection/README.md

 9. I could see the Satellite images have an EPSG of 32633, hence I created a new AOI with EPSG 32633 with the name as `data\remote_sensing_challenge_AOI32633.geojson`
 10. Just to validate the Correct data has been downloaded, I verified by adding the AOI on top of the layer, and the image can be seen [here](https://user-images.githubusercontent.com/75158219/125833711-6d6af508-8483-416e-ad5d-85e8f72b7954.png) or from `images\Task1_satellite_aoi_validate.png`
 11. All the bands (12 + SCL with NOVALUE for 3 parameter) were merged into a GeoTIFF. (`data\mergedBandswithSCL.tif`), which will serve as the input for the clipping in the jupyer notebook.
-12. The Final Output can be seen below or in the file `images\task1_clipped_output.png`
+12. The Final Output can be seen below or in the file `images\task1_clipped_output.png` and the final clipped GeoTIFF will be found in `data\clippedGeoTIFF.tif`

 ![image](https://user-images.githubusercontent.com/75158219/125858178-eb84d6a2-deb5-4ced-bedc-46dea4563f93.png)